 The proposed development encompassed the future St. Anne's School location in the west and separate residential subdivision in the east, with natural heritage features straddling the east, west and south.
 An impact analysis of the proposed development was provided and identified impacts including tree removal, an increase in impervious surfaces and habitat intrusions associated with the stormwater management infrastructure.
-To address and offset the identified impacts in Section 7.1, mitigation measures were proposed including LID measures, an edge management plan, tree replacement plantings, vegetation removal timing windows and architectural recommendations to reduce the likelihood of avian collisions on new vertical surfaces.
+To address and offset the identified impacts in Section 7.1, mitigation measures were proposed including LID measures, an edge management plan, tree replacement plantings and vegetation removal timing.
 Many of these are to be refined at the detailed design stage.